coolbnjmn/TutorialToastView/README.md

 - Animated dismissal
 - Ability to pass an animation block that is more custom
 - More customization
+- Instead of a colored square for the close button, use an actual image asset with a changeable tint color.

 ## License
 Copyright (c) 2015 Benjamin Hendricks